If you have already collected your data in .csv or .vcf format, you can now easily import it into Simply CRM by following the steps outlined below.

 Import records in 3 simple steps

-Simply CRM allows you to import your records in a number of different categories, including Contacts, Organizations, Opportunities etc.
+Simply CRM allows you to import your records in a number of different categories, including Contacts, Organizations, Deals etc.

 Before we explain the process of importing data into Simply CRM, it’s important to emphasize a few prerequisites.